elixirschool/elixirschool/vi/lessons/basics/modules.md

 ## Structs

 Structs are special maps with a defined set of keys and default values.
-It must be defined within a module, which it takes its name from.
+A struct must be defined within a module, which it takes its name from.
 It is common for a struct to be the only thing defined within a module.

 To define a struct we use `defstruct` along with a keyword list of fields and default values: